5 Aarokya: The Idea, The Name, The Heart

 The phrase sounds simple.
 It is anything but.

-“Your Pocket Hospital” means that the most essential aspects of healthcare — knowing your health status, getting screened, receiving guidance, saving for medical needs, accessing insurance, finding nearby care, connecting with a doctor — are available to you through the device in your pocket.
+“Your Pocket Hospital” means that the most essential functions of healthcare — knowing your health status, getting screened, receiving guidance, saving for medical needs, accessing insurance, finding nearby care, connecting with a doctor — are available through the device in your pocket.
 Always.
 Anywhere.

 Not as a luxury for those who can afford premium apps.
 But as a fundamental capability for every person with a smartphone — and eventually, through voice and community channels, for those without one.